 Living in a mission

 French missionaries could be found in all these villages.
 They would even have a chapel built.
 The Catholic religion played an important role in community life.
-The French were happy to have these Native villages nearby because the domiciled Natives helped to protect the colony and participated in the fur trade.
+The French were happy to have these Indigenous villages nearby because the domiciled Natives helped to protect the colony and participated in the fur trade.

 The Huron of Jeune-Lorette (Wendake)